-Figure 1: The workflow definition following SciWay 2.0.
+Figure 1.
+The workflow definition following SciWay 2.0.

-Figure 1 shows a sample workflow definition in UML 2.0 notation [Ambler, 2006] following the phases and subphases of the design flow in SciWay 2.0.
-In terms of the workflow patterns of Aalst et al. [van der Aalst et al., 2003], our workflow modelling language consists of the five basic control flow patterns sequence, parallel split, synchronization, exclusive choice, and simple merge, as well as of structured cycles (loops) and placeholder tasks for sub-workflows.
+Figure 1 shows the workflow definition in UML 2.0 notation [1] following the phases and sub-phases of the design flow in SciWay 2.0.
+In terms of the workflow patterns of Aalst et al. [7], our workflow modelling language consists of the five basic control flow patterns sequence, parallel split, synchronization, exclusive choice, and simple merge, as well as of structured cycles.
 The rounded boxes describe the tasks; the arrows model the sequence of tasks.
 Some tasks can be performed in parallel like the implementation and verification.
-The fork symbol in a task hides the sub-diagrams not to be confused with sub-workflows that have an own context (see Section 3).
+The fork symbol in a task hides the sub-workflows.
 The sand-glass stands for the date of the milestone number 6 that includes the final delivery.
 Dates are valid for all workflow instances that belong to a project.